Axway-API-Management-Plus/opentelemetry-apim-agent/README.md

 ## API Management Version Compatibility

-This artefact tested with following version:
+This artifact tested with the following version:

 - V7.7 May 2024